Conservative Views Vs. Legalism

 “Wherefore if ye be dead with Christ from the rudiments of the world, why, as though living in the world are ye subject to ordinances, (Touch not; taste not; handle not; which are to perish with the using;) after the commandments and doctrines of men?"
 Col. 2:20-22

 This writing is the copyright of Lynne Yohnk and was posted with her permission.
+Additional articles may be viewed here.
 Her email address is firstname.lastname@example.org if you wish to write.
 Please let her know if you appreciate her writings!

 CONTACT / HOW DO I